Singapore · audience itinerary

 Insider tips

-- ◆Utilize Singapore's efficient public transport (MRT) to navigate the city easily and affordably.
+- ◆Utilize Singapore's efficient public transport system (MRT) to get around.

-- ◆Stay hydrated by drinking plenty of water, especially when exploring outdoors.
+- ◆Stay hydrated by drinking plenty of water; tap water is safe to drink.

 Packing highlights